Hello there, people of all genders!

 Now here comes a post that I've had on my mind for a while now.
 I thought that it could be a nice idea to write about makeup and, more exactly, how drastically my thoughts have changed around it.
 You see, I used to reaaaaaally dislike makeup back then, although it feels utterly weird to say it now, haha.

 Without further babblings I'll get to the first post of the year!
 Let's go ~

 You see, before I got into cosplay I had been cramming my head effectively with the idea that makeup equaled nothing more than paying obscene amounts of money to put grease on your face so that you'd look fake.
 Ouch!

-I guess my dislike towards makeup was further inconsciously strenghtened that some of these "overly makeup'ed girls" were in reality some of the many people who bullied me in school for years.
+I guess my dislike towards makeup was further inconsciously strenghtened because some of these "overly makeup'ed girls" were in reality some of the many people who bullied me in school for years.
 Not like the makeup in itself is the reason or that it really matters but yeah, it somehow just left an negative impact on me (probably because I remembered some specific people as "those with a lot of makeup"), even though both guys and girls were treating me like a pile of shit without human value.